Skip to main content

 Prerequisite: Senior status

 • This course examines different ethical approaches to communicating.
 Students will investigate motives for choice-making among what may appear to be equally compelling or attractive choices.
 The assumption of responsibility for communication choices by communicators will highlight class assignments.
-170 Communication Division This is a core course required of all communication majors.
+This is a core course required of all communication majors.

 COM 313 Introduction to Intercultural Communication (4)